-President Joe Biden’s governing majorities are on the line in this November’s midterm elections, with voters set to decide whether to give the president’s Democratic Party another two years of unified control of Capitol Hill or to impose a check on the president for the second half of his term.
+President Joe Biden’s governing majorities are on the line on Nov.
+8, with voters set to decide whether to give the president’s Democratic Party another two years of unified control of Capitol Hill or to impose a check on the president for the second half of his term.
 Ahead of the decisive November contests, Morning Consult will update this page each week with survey research revealing how the electorate is feeling, what they’re hearing about their leaders and what they say is driving their vote choice.

 Sign up for the latest political news and analysis delivered to your inbox every morning.